 It is very common among the majority of terpenes spray users.
 You may not understand what terpenes actually are or what they do or how to spray terpenes.
 But you almost certainly adore them and love to interact with them on a daily basis.
 Terpenes are nature’s aromatic compounds, delivering distinct scents.
 We usually identify these amazing scents with specific plants.

 Aside from the fact that weed flavoring spray smells great, terpenes spray has been the subject of research for years.
-This is majorly because of their potential therapeutic effects.
 Today’s creative cannabis users are perfectly adding terpenes to dry herbs and buds.
-As a result, they are generating the entourage effect, a distinct sensation.
+As a result, they are generating an entourage, a distinct sensation.

 If you wish to know how to spray terpenes to herbs and dry flowers, this post is truly for you!
 But before that, an important point to keep in mind; the terpenes spray may completely alter the profile of a herb or flower strain.
 Below we have discussed some basic concepts before diving into the actual topic.
 Continue reading!